The @AccelerationAlgorithm keyword

 The @Stress keyword

-The @Stress let the user specifiy the inital value of the stresses.
+The @Stress let the user specify the initial value of the stresses.

 This keyword is followed by an array.
 The size of this array must be equal to the number of components of symmetric tensors for the modelling hypothesis considered (see the @ModellingHypothesis keyword).